chingu-voyages/V54-tier3-team-37/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Special Thanks

+We as a team would like to thank Chingu platform and community for this opportunity to learn, improve and collaborate.
+Thank you Chingu!

+Chingu is a platform that helps developers and other people in tech related roles practice in-demand skills and accelerate their learning through collaboration and project-building.

+Learn more about Chingu platform at https://www.chingu.io/

 ## Team Members